Aljgutier/react_flask/README.md

     app.run(debug=True, port=5001)
 ```

-Note the server at port 5001 since my MAC uses port 5000 for Airplay server.
+Note the server at port 5001 since my MAC uses port 5000 for Airplay.
 The default port is 5000.
-Exclude the corresponding steps set the port to default to 5000, or just change the port to 5000 instead of 5001.
+Exclude the "port=5001" to default to 5000, or just change the port to 5000 instead of 5001.

 # Frontend

-At the top level (above backend and frontend directories). when we request into the javascript web server which serves the react frontend will automatically be redirected to the proxy key.
-In this case, it will be our flask server.
+At the top level above backend and frontend directories create the react app.
+You must have previously installed npm, node, and react.

 ## Create the React App